carboxylman/stackdb/doc/user-guide.md

-Hopefully this guidance helps you get a feel for when and why active probing can be helpful; but you may be best-served by experimenting with your own StackDB applications and your own workloads.
+Hopefully this guidance helps you get a feel for when and why active probing can be helpful; but you may be best-served by experimenting with your own Stackdb applications and your own workloads.
 Or, if performance overhead doesn't worry you, then this may not matter as much.